-115.13 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the MCCC policy, the staffing plan, organizational structure, verified the staffing levels through the schedule that was provided and verified through direct observation while on the facility tour.
+115.13 Supervision and monitoring Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the MCCC Policy 8.02 PREA - Supervision and Monitoring, the annual staffing plan signed January 31, 2024, verified the staffing levels through the schedule that was provided and verified through direct observation while on the facility tour.
 The MCCC has strong, consistent leadership and a positive culture.
-We witnessed ample staff on shifts.
-It is a 42-bed facility with four managers and 12 line staff.
+The auditor witnessed ample staff on shifts.
+It is a 42-bed facility with three (3) managers, one (1) registered nurse, 13 full time correctional officers, and two (2) part time correctional officers.
 There are always a minimum of three staff on duty.
-All four managers are certified correctional officers and also fill-in for correctional officer shifts when necessary.
-On the date of the on-site audit an unexpected spring snow storm hit the area resulting in a shut down of the county offices and difficult travel conditions.
-The facility was still able to adequately staff their facility.
-The management staff stated that they pop in frequently to conduct unannounced rounds to observe operations and this was verified by line staff.
-However, they were unable to pull up these visits in the Zuercher Jail Management System (JMS) during the on-site visit.
-They added a code to their JMS to better able pull documentation related to their unannounced rounds by intermediate and higher level supervisors.
-The facility is a small facility with multiple cameras throughout the parking lots, and entrances and the master control staff allows all access and exit from the facility.
+All three managers are certified correctional officers and also fill-in for correctional officer shifts when necessary.
+There have been no deviations from the staffing plan.
+If there were deviations, it would be documented in the Zuercher Jail Management System (JMS).
+The management staff conduct unannounced rounds to observe operations, and this was verified by line staff and a review of the reports from the JMS.
+The unannounced rounds are conducted by intermediate and higher-level supervisors.
+The facility is a small facility with multiple cameras throughout the parking lots, and entrances and the master control staff allow all access and exit from the facility.
 There is no way for administrators to enter without alerting the master control.
-Their policy prohibits staff from alerting other staff members that these supervisory rounds are occurring, but typically the staff are aware simply because it is a small facility and it is unavoidable.
-There are multiple cameras throughout the facility that are monitored in the main control room.
-The agency has completed an annual review that is currently in draft form.
-The draft annual review is being completed jointly by the Jail Administrator and the PREA Compliance Manager.
-The MCCC provided a draft (unsigned) comprehensive staffing plan.
-The annual report for 2017 is posted on the website.
-CORRECTIVE ACTION: In order to meet this standard the auditor required MCCC provide verification through Zuercher a method of retrieving documentation of unannounced rounds by supervisory staff and finalize their annual review and and staffing plan.
-The MCCC provided the documented evidence of their unannounced rounds.
-Unannounced rounds were added to shift log events.
-This allows them to pull a report with the unannounced round information thus making them compliant with this standard.
+Their policy prohibits staff from alerting other staff members that these supervisory rounds are occurring, but typically the staff are aware simply because it is a small facility, and it is unavoidable.
+There are multiple cameras throughout the facility that are monitored in the main

+115.14 Youthful inmates

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.14 Youthful inmates Auditor Overall Determination: Meets Standard Auditor Discussion The MCCC does not house youthful inmates.
-This standard is not applicable.
+The MCCC does not house youthful inmates.